eellerto/paper-published/README.md

 The following steps are for one-time only setup to install & run the program.

-Create new virtual environment inside the directory
+Create new virtual environment inside the working directory

 ```
 python3 -m venv env